 - No win, no fee– we only work with lawyers and solicitors who truly offer their services on a no win, no fee basis, with no hidden costs or extra fees added at any stage.

 - Trusted– we understand the trauma that some of our clients have been through.
-Breast reduction surgery claims are sensitive cases, with intimate, personal details being shared.
+Breast reduction surgery negligence claims are sensitive cases, with intimate, personal details being shared.
 You can trust us to offer the professional service that you need at this time.

-- Every step of the way– by their nature, breast reduction surgery claims and othermedical negligence claims are complex and that means they can take months, sometimes years, to resolve fully.
+- Every step of the way– by their nature, breast reduction surgery negligence claims and othermedical negligence claims are complex and that means they can take months, sometimes years, to resolve fully.
 We are with you every step of the way.

 We understand that the decision to make a medical negligence claim for a failed breast reduction surgery is one that entails a lot of research and information gathering on your part.
 You also want to think about what is best for you and how you want to proceed.